Realtime Market Data (WebSocket)¶

 | Index Data | index |

-Live index and instrument ticks including LTP, volume, and change percent. |
+Live index and instrument ticks including LTP, volume, and percentage change. |

 | Index Bucket (OHLCV) | index_bucket |